Free Application for Federal Student Aid Guide

 Is it Worth it?

 To qualify for need based aid all applicants must file the FAFSA.
 If you don’t file the FAFSA, you will not qualify to receive federal aid.
 Every student and family should submit FAFSA.
 By failing to submit FAFSA you could be leaving thousands of dollars in low-interest, potentially subsidized, federal loans on the table.
 These low-interest rate loans can save borrowers huge sums in terms of interest payments over time.
 Moreover, most colleges and universities these days require the their students to submit the FAFSA prior to consideration for merit based scholarships.
+Simply put, given the average cost of college nowadays, you need to fill out the FAFSA.

 We advise that all students get a jump on the submission process as early as possible.
 Everyone is busy but the FAFSA should be a priority for every student and parent.
 Federal aid is limited and awarded on a first-come, first-served basis.
 Apply early!